Emergency Withdrawals

 • Conditional - Only works when utilization is very high

-See Auto-Deleveraging for full details.
+See Auto-Deallocating for full details.

-When ADL Helps You:
+When ADA Helps You:

 Option 3: Sell Shares OTC